North Carolina Online Poker

 One legal option for North Carolina poker players is to play on social and sweepstakes sites that employ virtual currencies, the most popular example of which is Global Poker.
 The site offers a variety of ring games and tournaments, and depending on how you play, you may be able to redeem winnings for cash prizes.

-Because Global Poker serves most of the US and Canada, the site often has a large number of players.
+Because Global Poker serves most of the US and Canada, the site often has many players.
 That means the potential for a variety of game options:

 • Texas Hold’em (including both no limit and fixed limit)